-The European Populations Neuroscience Strategy: an EBC initiative to understand and avoid brain disorders
+The European Populations Neuroscience Strategy: an EBC initiative to understand and avoid brain disorders24-11-2015

 The European Brain Council (EBC) and its partners are building momentum towards a potential European Population Neuroscience Strategy (EPNS) which would go a long way to understanding the predispositions to mental illness.

 The implications and possible implementation of such a strategy were debated in a workshop organised on 20 November, in Brussels, Belgium.
 Professors, researchers, representatives of EU institutions and patient advocates all contributed to a constructive first EPNS meeting.
 The event was co-organised by EBC and creoDK.

 Prof. Thomas Werge from the University of Copenhagen provided the first insight into the rationale behind the EPNS initiative:

 “165 million Europeans will be affected by brain disorders during their lifetime.
 How can we change the course of an individual through life so that we can avoid such disorders?
 By developing population neuroscience.
 The time is right!”

 A possible outcome of EPNS would be “predicting and shifting trajectories towards healthy ageing”, according to Prof. Werge.

 Robert Madelin from the European Commission’s European Political Strategy Centre (EPSC) suggested a positive approach in shaping EPNS:

 “Let’s have an EU neuroscience strategy focused on the full potential benefits.
 So highlighting ‘good things’ rather than ‘bad things’.
 The goal should be to have a thriving and not just normal society.”

 Dr. Thomas Paus from the University of Toronto mentioned that the focus should be on putting together “exciting, high-quality and easy to access data”.